akshitagupta15june/akshitagupta15june/README.md

 🔭 I worked as a project admin and mentor in StudentCode-in program 2020, HakinCodes 2020 and SLOP'2020.Currently working as mentor at NJACK NWoC 2020(IIT Patna) and Project admin at Script Winter of code 20-21 (SWOC-20).

+🌟 STAR THE REPOS IF YOU LIKE 🌟

 </br>